shiro102/umamusume-auto-train/README.md

 ![Screenshot](screenshot.png)

 ## Features
+- Auto choose option with energy (2nd year, 3rd year, new year, extra training).
+Hard code some events of Kitasan Black, Fine Motion, etc. (you can add your own card)
 - Automatically trains Uma with stat prioritization
 - Keeps racing until fan count meets the goal, and always picks races with matching aptitude
 - Checks mood and handles debuffs automatically